 Trusted by the likes of HarperCollins, the University of Southern California and Allied Behavioral Health Services, Academy of Mine excels in round-the-clock personalized customer service and customization.
 One of its standard features that is included in all its plans is an e-learning platform that is custom built according to your specs.

 All in all, it's very simple to get started.
 Upon signing up, you will receive a fully hosted while-labeled branded website.
 The only thing that you need to do is customize it according to your requirements.

 Founded in 2014, it is better suited to small and medium-sized businesses as opposed to typical individual users as the long list of features will likely be excessive for solo entrepreneurs.
 It is also the most expensive option on our list.
-It offers only one plan at $899 per month and no free trial (unless you specifically request one).
+It offers three plans: Essentials ($599/ month), Professional ($999/ Month), Enterprise (Custom Pricing).

 - Quizzes and assignments